 1. As Much Room as You Can Afford.
 Personally, I’m not often swayed by the “natural” argument.
 While I do think that there is a lot of good to be said for decreasing the use of pesticides, reducing pollution, eating less red meat, recycling, etc., “natural” is not a synonym for “good.”
 I mean, rattlesnakes and tornadoes are “natural,” too.
 Still, in their natural state, horses are constantly on the move, traipsing through the wide open spaces.
-That state of affairs seems to have been good for them, allowing the genus Equidae to survive for something like 55 million years.
+That state of affairs seems to have been good for them, allowing the family Equidae, genus Equus, to survive for something like 55 million years.

 Sadly, civilization has limited the ability of the horse to roam.
-Now, instead of endless acres of open land on which to move and feed, a horse is often kept in a small stall, getting out only for an hour of exercise whenever his owner can make the time.
+Now, instead of endless acres of open land on which to move and feed, a horse is often kept in a small stall, getting out only for an hour or two of exercise whenever his owner can make the time.
 For the horse, such care is certainly much better than nothing, but stabling is also associated with a variety of equine ills.

 In my opinion, it’s probably best to mimic the “natural” movement of the horse to the extent that you can.
 Over the years, I’ve seen any number of stabled horses that had a personality change or an improvement in lameness, within a couple of weeks after being turned out (and being able to move around).
 But you don’t have to necessarily buy, say, Montana.
 If your horse can spend some time in a pasture, that’s great.
 A large paddock is better than a box stall.
 If you’re horse has to be in a box stall, try to arrange to have someone turn him into a larger area as often as possible, or get a stall with an attached outside area.
 Regular movement and exercise is healthy for your horse, and it’s something for which you should pay.